1977 Wimbledon Championships – Women's singles

 Virginia Wade defeated Betty Stöve in the final, 4–6, 6–3, 6–1 to win the ladies' singles tennis title at the 1977 Wimbledon Championships.
-As of 2022, she remains the most recent British female to win the title.
-She was the last Briton to win a Wimbledon singles title until Andy Murray won in 2013, and was the last British female to win any grand slam singles title until Emma Raducanu won the 2021 US Open.
+It was her third and last major singles title.
+She remains the most recent Briton to win the title.

-Chris Evert was the defending champion, but she lost in the semifinals to Wade.
+Chris Evert was the defending champion, but lost in the semifinals to Wade.

 This was the first time Wimbledon seeded more than eight players for the ladies' championship, increasing the number to twelve players; the number was further increased to 16 the following year.